harriskwong1208/ProducerConsumer/README.md

+Project Overview:

+This project allows two producers to generate two types of items and place them into buffers, then the consumer will fetch from the buffers and remove an item from the buffer.
+This program runs in a continous loop and in threads, so the management of the buffers' sizes and protection of cricital sections are implemented in mind.

 Project Description:

 This project includes the use of threads to build and solve the producer consumer problem.
 I first create 5 threads, with one thread for distributor, two threads for consumer